COVID-19 Vaccine Information

 Fact #7

-If you have a chronic disease, like diabetes, you are at higher risk of severe illness from COVID-19.
+If you have a weakened immune system, certain health problems (like cancer or diabetes), or are older than 50 years of age you are more likely to get severely ill from COVID-19.
 COVID-19 vaccines are safe and effective for people with chronic diseases or conditions.

 What are the side effects of COVID-19 vaccines?